The Best Budget Irons of 2025: 8 Picks Under $650

 • Probably not forgiving enough for high handicappers

-Another example of players hollow body irons, the Haywood PD.1 Players Distance irons have a really clean look and great feel to them.
+The Haywood PD.1 Players Distance irons are another example of players hollow body irons with a clean look and great feel.

 It's easy to customize your Haywood irons.
 When ordering, you can select from 25-plus shaft options, tweak length, lie, and loft, select your preferred grip, and even add custom ferrules.
 Based in Vancouver, Canada, you can order these irons directly or visit one of their dealers, which are located throughout North America, as well as locations in Europe and Asia.